 19. Michigan, 780

-Weather and economic growth is forecasted to contribute to growth in these states, according to hvacclasses.org.
+Weather and economic growth is expected to fuel increases in these states, according to hvacclasses.org.

-Engineer Your HVAC Career with Precision Mechanical
+Build a Career in HVAC with Precision Mechanical